Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Brane actions

 \begin{remark} As the inert morphisms in $\Nerve(\Fin^B)$ are exactly the inert morphims of $\Nerve(\Fin)$ endowed with a zero grading, thanks to the Remark \ref{remarkgraded1} any map of $\infty$-operads $\Opmonoidal\to \Nerve(\Fin^B)$ is a fibration of $\infty$-operads \footnote{See \cite[2.1.2.10]{lurie-ha} for the definition of fibration of $\infty$-operads.}.
 In particular, and thanks to \cite[2.1.2.22]{lurie-ha}, our definition \ref{definition-gradedoperad} is equivalent to the data of an $(\infty,1)$-category $\Opmonoidal$ together with a map to $\Nerve(\Fin^B)$ satisfying the obvious graded analogues of Lurie's definition of $\infty$-operads \cite[2.2.1.10]{lurie-ha}. \end{remark}

-There exists a combinatorial simplicial model structure in the category of marked simplicial sets over $\Nerve(\Fin^B)$ such that the fibrant objects are exactly $B$-graded $\infty$-operads. \footnote{For instance, one can use the theory of categorical patterns of \cite[Appendix B]{lurie-ha} as in the proof of \cite[2.1.4.6]{lurie-ha} using the pattern in the proof of \cite[3.2.4.3]{lurie-ha}.} We let $\mathrm{Op}_{\infty}^{B-gr}$ denote its underlying $(\infty,1)$-category.
+There exists a combinatorial simplicial model structure in the category of marked simplicial sets over $\Nerve(\Fin^B)$ such that the fibrant objects are exactly $B$-graded $\infty$-operads. \footnote{For instance, one can use the theory of categorical patterns of \cite[Appendix B]{lurie-ha} as in the proof of \cite[2.1.4.6]{lurie-ha}.} We let $\mathrm{Op}_{\infty}^{B-gr}$ denote its underlying $(\infty,1)$-category.
 It is clear from the definition that we have $\mathrm{Op}_{\infty}^{B-gr}\simeq \mathrm{Op}_{\infty}/\Nerve(\Fin^B)$.
 Notice also that we have a functor

 that forgets the graded structure and admits a right adjoint, namely, the pullback along the map $\Nerve(\Fin^B)\to \Nerve(\Fin)$.
 This functor admits a section that sees an operad as a graded operad with zero gradings.